Understanding Society: The UK Household Longitudinal Study

 Information is collected directly from everyone aged over 10 years, with parents providing information on younger children.
 As a bio-social survey some 20,000 participants aged over 16 also received nurse visits in 2010-2011 (Waves 2 and 3), which provides a range of objective health measures, genetic and epigenetic data.

 Understanding Society asks people about things like their home and family, work and school, health and wellbeing, financial situation and their social and political attitudes.
 The information people share helps us to understand what people think, feel and do.
 It also helps us see how society is changing over time.
 The Study covers everyone in a household, from children to adults, so researchers can understand the experiences of the whole family over time.

-By 2020, nine Waves of Understanding Society data were available, with 27 years of data available for a significant sub-group who were part of BHPS.
+In 2022 11 waves of Understanding Society data are available, with 29 years of data available for a significant sub-group who were part of BHPS.

 Information from the Study is used by researchers to investigate how changes in economic, social and health events affect individuals, households and communities.
 Evidence from the Study is extensively used by government departments, devolved administrations, agencies, charities, and think tanks.

 The overall Study has multiple sample components.
 The main survey includes: